FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 #### 1st tier: reference

-For each entity reference marked as `faceted` in the facet summary, there is a separate data container for each of the [2nd-tier facet groups](#2nd-tier-facet-group).
+For each entity reference marked as `faceted` in the facet summary, there is a separate data container for collection of the [2nd-tier facet groups](#2nd-tier-facet-group).
 If the facets for this reference are not organized in groups (the reference lacks the group information), the facet summary will contain only one facet group named "non-grouped facets".